 If you decide to leave your employment with ORCAA, we encourage you to provide the Executive Director with one month's written notice of your resignation.
 This will give us the opportunity to make the necessary adjustments in our operation.
-We also ask that your written letter of resignation: (1) clearly say that you are resigning; (2) say the reason for your resignation; (3) give the effective date of your resignation; (4) show the current date; and (5) contain your signature.
-Please return all property owned by ORCAA (e.g., vehicles, tools, computers, keys, credit cards etc.) prior to your departure.
+We also ask that your written letter of resignation: (1) clearly say that you are resigning; (2) say the reason for your resignation; (3) give the effective date of your resignation; (4) show the current date; and (5) contain your signatureUpon approval, we ask that the employee .- Please-return all property owned by ORCAA (e.g., vehicles, tools, computers, keys, credit cards etc.) prior to your departure.
 Employees who provide us with two weeks' notice are eligible for rehire.